 - Taking your case to trial, if necessary

-Let Our Lawyers Handle Your Trip and Fall Case
+Let Our Lawyers Handle Your Slip and Fall Case

 The slip and fall lawyers at Friedman & Simon, L.L.P. are here to defend your right to compensation as you heal from your injuries.
-We offer a free consultation to examine the individual facts of your case and further explain how we help.
-Due to the statute of limitations in New York for a slip and fall accident, it’s important that you get started right away.
+We offer a free consultation to examine the individual facts of your case and further explain how we will help.
+Due to the statute of limitations in New York for slip and fall accidents, it’s important that you get started right away.

 We represent clients in New York City, on Long Island, and in other nearby areas.
 Call us today to speak with an attorney from our team about your fall.